ckchew8/getting_and_cleaning_data/README.md

 ### 5: Create An Independent Tidy Data Set With The Average Of Each Variable For Each Activity & Each Subject

-* The final task of the Course Project requires that we create a tidy data set containing the average of each variable for each activitty and subject.
+* The final task of the Course Project requires that we create a tidy data set containing the average of each variable for each activity and subject.
 This is achieved using the aggregate command to compute the mean of each variable by "subject" and "activity" without quotes.

-* The data set is then ordered by "subject" (1st priority) and "activity" without quotes (2nd priority)  to make the data more presentable whereby each subject are clustered together with all activities and measurements corresponding to the subject.
+* The data set is then ordered by "subject" (1st priority) and "activity" (2nd priority) without quotes to make the data more presentable whereby each subject are clustered together with all associated activities and measurements corresponding to the subject.

 * The resultant tidied data set is then written to a text file named "Tidy_Data.txt" without quotes in the current working directory.
 This would mean that we should expect a 180  rows (30 subjects x 6 activities) by 68 columns (66 columns of features measurement found with "mean()" and "std()" without quotes in addition to the "subject" and "activity" column).